 This herb is central to many important Ayurvedic medicine formulations.

-It is useful in the treatment of infection, immune deficiency, rheumatoid arthritis, gout, fever, chronic fever, recurrent colds and infections, chronic fatigue and chronic catarrh
+It is useful in the treatment of infection, immune deficiency, gout, recurrent colds and infections, chronic fatigue and chronic catarrh

-Since it is an immunomodulator and antipyretic it is very useful in the traditional treatment of infections and fever.
+Since it is an immunomodulator and is very useful in the traditional treatment of infections.
 It boosts the body’s ability to fight infection.

 Is used to balance all three Doshas